 Flåm, in western Norway, is a picturesque village where wooden houses nestle between the fjord and mountains.
+I travelled there on a four-day press trip.
+You can see the full itinerary here.
 I’ve already written about Flåm’s historic Fretheim Hotel, Norse-themed Ægir Brewpub, and the Stegastein viewpoint.
 While we were in Flåm, we also took an RIB (board boat) winter Fjordsafari with Flåm Guide Service, and said goodbye to the village on the Flåm Railway.
 En route to Bergen, we stopped at the Vatnahalsen Høyfjellshotell, where we borrowed snowshoes and went for a wander through the snow down to the railway track.

 You can see what our day looked like in my video: